binthon/nslookup-checker/README.md

 Apliaction is designed to collect the internet domain that a user walks through and then collects information about that domain.
 The traceroute and nslookup commands are executed, and the data from these commands is visualised in the web application.
 <h1>Technologies used</h1>
 <h4>Backend</h4>
-The backend of the application is written using Python together with the Selenium library.
-Domain data is stored in a json file.
+The backend of the application is written using Python along with the Selenium library.
+I also created bat and bash scripts to operate on the traceroute/tracert and nslookup commands The domain data is stored in a json file.
+<h4>Frontend</h4>
+To interact with the user, I used the Flask tool, which is responsible for creating the web application and retrieving data from a json file.
 1. docker run -it --network host -v C:\Users\Jakub\Desktop\nslookup\nslookup-checker:/app -e DISPLAY=host.docker.internal:0.0 nslookup setx DISPLAY 127.0.0.1:0.0 sudo apt-get install x11-xserver-utils